-- Track color: Each track can be differently color-coded, to help you keep organized. - Track number: The number of the Timeline track corresponding to each channel strip appears here. - Input: A drop-down menu that lets you patch inputs, patch buses, and configure the input settings of audio signals routed through Blackmagic hardware interfaces. - Effects: VST and Audio Unit effects that you apply to tracks from the Effects Library appear here, with controls for enabling/disabling each effect, opening an effect's custom controls, and deleting that effect. - Insert: Enables the routing of effects from Blackmagic audio interface hardware to outboard effects boxes and back again.
-This button can be toggled to enable/disable such routing. - EQ: Double-clicking exposes a four-band parametric equalizer with additional Hi and Lo Pass filters, that has both graphical and numeric controls for boosting or attenuating different ranges of frequencies of audio on each track.
+- Track color: Each track can be differently color-coded, to help you keep organized. - Track number: The number of the Timeline track corresponding to each channel strip appears here. - Input: A drop-down menu that lets you patch inputs, patch buses, and configure the input settings of audio signals routed through Blackmagic Design or other hardware interfaces. - Order: A drop-down menu that lets you choose the order of processing per track of the EQ, Dynamics, and Effects. - Effects: Fairlight FX, VST, and Audio Unit effects that you apply to tracks from the Effects Library appear here, with controls for enabling/disabling each effect, opening an effect's custom controls, and deleting that effect. - Effects In: A button to globally mute or enable all effects on a track. - Dynamics: Double-clicking exposes a set of dynamics controls with three sets of controls corresponding to an Expander or Gate, a Compressor, and a Limiter that can be used separately or in concert to manage the dynamics of the audio on that track.

+The channel strip Dynamics control window

+- EQ: Double-clicking exposes a four-band parametric equalizer, with additional Hi and Lo Pass filters, that has both graphical and numeric controls for boosting or attenuating different ranges of frequencies of audio on each track.
 You can select from among four types of EQ filtering from the Equalizer Type drop-down menu, with options for Earth (the default), Air, Ice, and Fire.
+These four equalizer types affect the Curves aspect and Q-factor of the transfer function.
 Each band has controls for the filter type (Bell, Lo-Shelf, Hi-Shelf, Notch), Frequency, Gain, and Q-factor (sharpness of the band), with the available controls for each band of EQ change depending on the filter type.